 We believe this school-first approach is best, in most circumstances, because the pupil's teacher is much better placed to investigate any child protection concerns.
-They have a better relationship with the pupil, have lots more context than a tutor can gain over a voice-only internet connection and will be better able to provide the child an encouraging environment in which to talk.
+They have a better relationship with the pupil, have lots more context than our Schools Team and will be better able to provide the child an encouraging environment in which to talk.
 Furthermore, in the event that the school decides the local authority or police need to be involved, then they are likely to already know the best people to contact.